 Is 904L easier to polish?

 It sure seems like it.
-It is known (at least on our side of the watch industry) that Rolex watches using 904L steel clean up nicely after being refinished.
+It is known (at least on our side of the watch industry aka pre-owned) that Rolex watches using 904L steel clean up nicely after being refinished.
 This could be due to the shinier finish 904L steel gives off, but also keep in mind that a watch’s ability to clean up nicely has almost everything to do with the design and flow of the finish.
-For example, an all satin Oyster bracelet is 10 times easier to brush out and brings back to like new condition than an Omega Seamaster bracelet with mixed satin/polished links.
+For example, an all satin Oyster bracelet is 10 times easier to brush out with a Bergeon wheel and restore to like new condition than an Omega Seamaster bracelet with mixed satin/polished links the require multiple steps of taping/refinishing.
 For that reason, many watch sellers will quickly clean up a Submariner or GMT-Master II, but will leave an SMP as-is.

 There shouldn’t be a huge difference in cost associated with individual watches made from 904L steel.
 If the cost of a 904L steel watch is significantly higher, it’s probably because of something else, not the steel itself.